 Type of development Site notice Press advert Email to CAAC or Neighbourhood Forum (NF) Press advert Planning applications involving extensions and alterations which affect the character of a conservation area (such as demolition, changes of use, shop front alterations, alterations to boundary walls) Yes Yes Yes Listed Building Consent applications including approval of details involving extensions or alterations to the external appearance of a listed building (all Grades) and internal alterations only to Grade I and II buildings.
-Yes Yes Yes, if the site is in a CA Applications for major developments Yes Yes Yes, if the site is in a CA Planning applications for variation or removal of conditions attached to a previous approval Yes Yes if in CA Yes, if the site is in a CA
+Yes Yes Yes, if the site is in a CA or NF area.
+Applications for major developments Yes Yes Yes, if the site is in a CA or NF area.
+Planning applications for variation or removal of conditions attached to a previous approval Yes Yes if in CA Yes, if the site is in a CA or NF area.

-Type of development Site notice Press advert Email to CAAC or Neighbourhood Forum (NF) Press advert Planning applications (which fall outside other categories) Yes No No Application covered by an Environmental Statement Yes Yes Yes, if the site is in a CA Application which is a Departure from the Development Plan Yes Yes Yes, if the site is in a CA Prior approval applications The level of consultation will vary depending on the type of prior approval in line with the relevant legislation.
+Type of development Site notice Press advert Email to CAAC or Neighbourhood Forum (NF) Press advert Planning applications (which fall outside other categories) Yes No No Application covered by an Environmental Statement Yes Yes Yes, if the site is in a CA or NF area.
+Application which is a Departure from the Development Plan Yes Yes Yes, if the site is in a CA or NF area.
+Prior approval applications The level of consultation will vary depending on the type of prior approval in line with the relevant legislation.
 For example larger home extensions the local authority will send letters to adjoining owners or occupiers, i.e. those who share a boundary, including to the rear.
-High Speed Two (HS2) associated applications Yes Yes Yes, if the site is in a CA
+High Speed Two (HS2) associated applications Yes Yes Yes, if the site is in a CA or NF area.

-\CAAC = conservation area advisory committee \\CA = conservation area
+\CAAC = conservation area advisory committee

+\\CA = conservation area